cornell-zhang/heurigym/README.md

 - `--timeout TIMEOUT`: Timeout in seconds for program execution (default: 10)
 - `--temperature TEMPERATURE`: Temperature for LLM generation (default: 0.0)
 - `--stream`: Enable streaming output from LLM (default: False, but True for Qwen models)
-- `--history_rounds N`: Number of previous rounds to keep in conversation history (default: None, keep all history)
+- `--history_rounds H`: Number of previous rounds to keep in conversation history (default: None, keep all history)
-- `--num_cores N`: Number of CPU cores to use for program execution (default: 8)
+- `--num_cores C`: Number of CPU cores to use for program execution (default: 8)
-- `--few_shots N`: Number of training examples to provide to LLMs (default: None, use all examples)
+- `--few_shots S`: Number of training examples to provide to LLMs (default: None, use all examples)